build-server-protocol/build-server-protocol/docs/extensions/scala.md

    * It is the result of `buildTarget/scalaTestClasses`. */
   testClasses?: ScalaTestClassesItem[];

   /** The JVM options to run tests with.
-Replace any options
+They replace any options
    * that are defined by the build server if defined.
    */
   jvmOptions?: String[];